 BiographyLike all troubadours, singer-songwriter Phoebe Hunt is a rambler.
 Recent years have seen the Texas native relocate from Austin to Nashville to her current residence in Brooklyn.
-This wanderlust is evident in her new album with The Gatherers featuring Connor Forsyth, Walk with Me (out Aug.
-26, 2014), which effortlessly blends country, swing, jazz, folk, and pop.
+This wanderlust is evident in the variety of projects she is a part of, moving in and out of multiple styles and genres of music with an effortless grace.

 You may find her performing completely solo, with her violin and her voice, drawing you into her memorizing vortex, or surrounded by a group of young musicians from all around the world as a part of The One Village Music Project, playing songs written and recorded at a program that Phoebe initiated out of her desire to play her role in healing the world with music.

 Most recently, she has returned to the states from international travel in Sweeden as a part of City of Songs, a collaboration initiated by The House Of Songs in Austin, TX wherein Austin musicians collaborate internationally in unique settings as they represent what it means to come from the live music capital of the world.